 - After three years, apply for Maltese citizenship with a lower non-refundable investment of €600,000.

-The main applicant has to allot €50,000 per family member included in the application.
-Moreover, you have to make a charitable donation of €10,000 to any non-governmental organisation registered in Malta and lease a residential property for a minimum annual rent of €16,000.
+The main applicant must allot €50,000 per family member in the application.
+Moreover, you must donate €10,000 to any non-governmental organisation registered in Malta and lease a residential property for a minimum annual rent of €16,000.

 There is already a legal provision to allow third-country nationals to avail themselves of citizenship benefits like those enjoyed by other European citizens without forking a million euros.

-Once you have been legally and physically resident for four years and two months over five years and fulfil some other essential criteria, it is your right to receive Long-Term Residency status.
+Once you have been legally and physically resident for four years and two months over five years and fulfil some other essential criteria, your right is to receive Long-Term Residency status.
 Moreover, the country is under an obligation to process it.

 The benefits of this legislation are significant since it grants rights typically attributable to nationals.
 These include freedom of employment or self-employment, education and access to social services across 25 European Union states.
 If you stay within that country for even longer, one is more likely to receive citizenship and the country’s passport.